 - 2.1.
-To qualify for the Seven Year Old Breeding Series the horse must be seven years old based on a 1st August birth date.
+To qualify for the Seven-Year-Old Breeding Series the horse must be seven years old based on a 1st August birth date.
 (See General Conditions 7.2). - 2.2.
 The person responsible for a horse taking part in the Series must be able to produce proof of age from the breeder or a veterinarian.
 In case of discrepancy, the breeder's information will be definitive. - 2.3.
-The ESNZ identification Papers ("IP") must be completed and the breeding must be completed with Sire, Dam and Sire of Dam as a minimum Any exceptions to this rule will only be made in a written application to ESNZ giving a full reason for the inability to establish the breeding.
-No reason needs to be given by ESNZ for declining to give permission for horses not having proof of breeding taking part in the Series. - 2.4.
+The ESNZ identification Papers ("IP") must be completed, and the breeding must be completed with Sire, Dam and Sire of Dam as a minimum. - 2.4.
 Competitors winning prizes must upon the request of the Ground Jury present their horse's IP to the Ground Jury of the competition.
-If their IP does not include proof of age, Sire, Dam and Sire of Dam in the absence of a dispensation from ESNZ, the prize money will be withheld and forwarded to ESNZ's National Office.
+If their IP does not include proof of age, Sire, Dam and Sire of Dam, the prize money will be withheld and forwarded to ESNZ's National Office.
 This may be uplifted if proof of age and/or breeding is provided to ESNZ. - 2.5.
-No points will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per paragraphs 2.1 to 2.3 above.
+No points will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per paragraphs 2.1 to 2.3 above. - 3.
+Participation - 3.1.

-- 3.1.
 This Series is for horses. - 3.2.
-Horses accumulate points throughout the season, irrespective of the rider.
+This series is a horse competition, the horse retains the points regardless of the rider.